slowernews/wisdom-tldr/chapters/introduction.md

 -- Brené Brown [1965]*

 > *"Money can’t make rich people happy but it can make poor people happy." (...)
+"Beyond the basics, money doesn’t make you happier because, beyond the basics, nothing makes you happier." (...)
 "A fit body, a calm mind, a house full of love.
 These things cannot be bought - they must be earned." (...)
 "The price of trying to make everybody else happy is making yourself miserable." (...)
-"Happiness is your default state when you remove everything." (...)
+"Happiness is your default state when you remove everything."
-"Beyond the basics, money doesn’t make you happier because, beyond the basics, nothing makes you happier."
 -- Naval Ravikant [1974]*

 > *"You want happiness?
-Here be recipe: Be very good in one thing = $; Be very honest = ungovernable; $ + ungovernable = happyness.
+Here be recipe: Be very good in one thing = $; Be very honest = ungovernable; $ + ungovernable = happiness.
 Or jail."
 -- wuwei113@x*

 > *"A common trait of unhappy people: they love to criticize everything and everyone all the time, they get distracted by things that don’t matter.
 A common trait of happy people: they are focused on themselves, their business, their family and friends, their difficult goals."